 - Some items may also be taken to retail outlets for proper disposal and recycling services.

-- Will County offers 13 free-of-charge permanent drop-offs in partnership with municipalities and townships.
+- Will County offers several free-of-charge year-round drop-offs in partnership with other units of local government.

 - On April 1, 2011, Will County began offering a pilot FREE Front-Door Collection of Electronics to ALL residents of Aurora, Bolingbrook, Crest Hill, Channahon, Elwood, Homer Glen, Joliet, Lemont, Lockport, Minooka, Naperville, New Lenox, Plainfield, Rockdale, Romeoville, Shorewood and Woodridge.

 - Front-Door Service expanded to Braceville, Braidwood, Coal City, Diamond, Godley, Manhattan, Symerton and Wilmington September 1, 2011.